kyma-project/telemetry-manager/docs/user/03-traces.md

 Remedy:

 To see more traces in the trace backend, increase the percentage of requests by changing the default settings.
-If you just want to see traces for one particular request, you can manually force sampling.
+If you just want to see traces for one particular request, you can manually force sampling:

-To override the default percentage, you deploy a YAML file to an existing Kyma installation.
+1. Create a `values.yaml` file
-To set the value for the **randomSamplingPercentage** attribute, create a values YAML file.
+2. To override the default percentage, change the value for the **randomSamplingPercentage** attribute.
+3. Deploy the `values.yaml` to your existing Kyma installation.

-The following example sets the value to `60`, which means 60% of the requests are sent to tracing backend.
+The following example sets the value to `60`, which means 60% of the requests are sent to the tracing backend.

 ```yaml
   apiVersion: telemetry.istio.io/v1alpha1